ShunSakurai/check_forbidden/README.md

 ### Some special characters in the CSV file cause an error

 - When a comma is included in the CSV file, it may be interpreted as the delimiter
+- When characters with accents are included in the CSV file, they can be used correctly for checking, but they are not printed correctly on Command Prompt
 - When the following character is included in the CSV file, the program throws an error: 'μ'
 - The program can handle the following characters without a problem: '©', '®', '™'